And the disciplines that underpin STEM would be strong and taught with inspiration by teachers who are supported to keep abreast of their field

 - Innovation 2: Undergraduate science students engaging with schools.

 - Innovation 3: Science specialisations within primary pre-service programs.

 - Innovation 4: Specialist Science and Technology Centre collaborations.

-- Innovation 5: Practicum opportunities in world-class research environments.
+- Innovation 5: Opportunities for students to interact with scientists in world class research environments.

 - Innovation 6: Building on existing student expertise in science and mathematics.

 - Innovation 7: Building a recruitment pipeline of high potential mathematics and science teachers.

 - Research report - Schools Workforce 2012, Chapter 4: Addressing imbalances in teacher supply and demand".
 Productivity Commission.
 Retrieved 3 March 2014.

 Sign up to our mailing list to stay informed